towersvault/shinpokered/README.md

 - Streamlined the Sleep/Freeze clause function and cleaned the spaghetti code
 - Made it so choosing to play as a girl doesn't clear certain other options
 - Updated the Elite 4 and Gym Leaders a bit (mostly Koga)
+- Edited Blaine's sunglasses to be darker
+- No-Yes boxes can be canceled by pressing B
+- Fixed text delay flags getting cleared which would override the text speed

 #New features & adjustments since last version: